Leading with international vision - Master of Arts in International Affairs

 Therefore, Lingnan University’s Department of Government and International Affairs (formerly Department of Political Science), has introduced a new taught Master of Arts in International Affairs (MAIA).
 It aims to provide postgraduates with an understanding of key subjects including international and comparative politics, developmental studies, international security, environmental politics, and Greater China plus issues like nationalism and political culture.

 Suitable for all professionals

-According to programme director Professor Chan Che-po, the Master of Arts in International Affairs is primarily designed for those with a first degree in politics-related disciplines, social sciences, the humanities, law, or journalism.
+According to programme founding director Professor Chan Che-po, the Master of Arts in International Affairs is primarily designed for those with a first degree in politics-related disciplines, social sciences, the humanities, law, or journalism.
 But it is also suitable for professionals in business and communications who want to broaden their outlook and advance their career prospects.

 “It is sometimes said that students in Hong Kong lack knowledge of international and regional affairs and the perspectives needed to make it to the top in different professions,” Professor Chan says.
 “That is not just a matter of knowing about political systems or public services.
 It is about understanding what causes change and seeing the implications for trade, investment, education, social organisations and much else.”

 Therefore, as an example, the Master of Arts in International Affairs would also suit secondary school teachers of liberal studies, whose lessons are likely to range across a wide spectrum of international and current affairs.

 The Master of Arts in International Affairs programme is a one-year full-time study.
 Students must complete four compulsory courses and four electives.